Yuiko-tsr/unit-1/Project/project1.md

 1. The electronic ledger is a text-based software (Runs in the Terminal).
 2. The electronic ledger display the basic description of the cyrptocurrency selected.
 3. The electronic ledger allows to enter, withdraw and record transactions.
-4. The electronic ledger allows the user to change current to yen.
+4. The electronic ledger allows the user to change currency to yen.
 5. The electronic ledger allows the user to make a graph of past transactions.
 6. The electronic ledger allows the user to see the profit they made from their first input.
-7. The electronic ledger does not show the password when typed.
+7. The electronic ledger can be viewed in one other language.

 # Criteria B: Design